canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/Roadmap.md

 * Co-location w/ private sector - working open - Fall 2018

 Framework for infographic:
 * What is open source software and how does it work?
 Talk about the entire eco-system including peer-review process, cummunity contributions, reviews, plugin/module store, version release process, monetization model (e.g., donations, support, etc.)
 * Why Open Source - why does it matter for our people?
 * What can they learn?
 * Security myth busting
 * How will it support their career & marketability?
 * How will it help their business & organization?
 * Governance implications
 * Where do you even start (e.g. Identify problem, User Requirements, GCEARB, RFP)?
 * IP implications - might have software that includes copyrighted code and Open Source.
 Might not be the right location for this item.

 ### Focus -- Culture
 * Presentation OSAB, CIOC (EARB?) - Todd (B.C.
 Gov) - TBC
+  * Additional tentative presentations:
+   * Topics
+   * Presenters
 * Open Organization - Workshops - Fall to Spring 2018-19
    * executive stream
    * train the trainer for GC Open Source commnity

 Resources: Project Aristotle - Elements of effective teams - https://rework.withgoogle.com/print/guides/5721312655835136/